1 BEST STARTUP FUND FRIENDS AND FAMILY

 Startup Funding Sources – Pros of Friends and Family Funding

 When we’re young, we often think of the “Bank of Mom and Dad” when we get into financial difficulty.
 However, once we reach adulthood, that “banking window” usually “closes.”
-As adults, we are expected to “fend for ourselves”s.
+As adults, we are expected to “fend for ourselves.
 Fending for ourselves is how it should be for us as adults.
 However, when we start a business, we are creating an “investment opportunity” and not “asking for a handout.”

 Startup Funding Sources – Cons of Friends and Family Venture Financing

-It often takes longer to get a company profitable than planned.
-If you have to raise more monies, the new lender may require that the prior lenders are Subordinate to the new loan.
-Subordination means that the new investor gets paid in full “before” the original “Friends and Family” investors get paid back.
+It often takes longer to make a company profitable than planned.
+If you have to raise more money, the new lender may require that the prior lenders be Subordinate to the new loan.
+Subordination means the new investor gets paid in full “before” the original “Friends and Family” investors get paid back.

 Startup Funding Sources – What If My Company Fails?

 In a study by Statistic Brain, Startup Business Failure Rate by Industry, the failure rate of all U.S. companies after five years was over 50 percent and over 70 percent after ten years.
-(Feb 18, 2017).
+(Feb.
+18, 2017).

 Startup Funding Sources – Planning For Success!